The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: Numerical result

 The right panel of Fig.~\ref{Fig:lymandata} shows the ratio $R_{F}(k)$ of the 1D flux power spectra of the simulations \textbf{FIC}, \textbf{FDM} and \textbf{F23} to that of the simulation \textbf{CDM}.
 The degree of suppression is up to $10\%$ at $k\simeq10^{-1}\,\mathrm{km^{-1}}\,\text{s}$ for the simulation \textbf{FDM}.
 Additionally, the 1D flux power spectrum of the simulation \textbf{F23} is suppressed even more than the simulation \textbf{FDM}.
 On the contrary, the degree of suppression is smaller than $4\%$ at $k\simeq10^{-1}\,\mathrm{km^{-1}}\,\text{s}$ for the simulation \textbf{FIC}.
+For $k<10^{-2}\,\mathrm{km}^{-1}\,\text{s}$, the difference in the 1D flux power spectra for the simulations \textbf{FDM}, \textbf{FIC} and \textbf{CDM} is less than $2\%$.
 In fact, the QP contribution cannot be neglected even if the QP is sub-dominant as shown in Fig.~\ref{Fig:quantumpressure}.

-The Chi-square $\chi^{2}$ of the fitting to data for the 1D flux power spectra from the simulations \textbf{CDM}, \textbf{FIC}, \textbf{FDM} and \textbf{F23} are shown in Table~\ref{Tab:chisquare}.
-For simplicity we introduce a normalization factor $\mathcal{F}$ to account for the choices of cosmological parameters such as $\sigma_{8}$, scalar spectral index $n_s$, the matter density parameter $\Omega_m$, the present Hubble parameter $H_0$, and the redshift of reionization $z_{reio}$, as stated in Ref.~\citep{viel2013warm}.
-We fit the 1D flux power spectrum with a normalization $\mathcal{F}\times kP_{F}(k)$ to the data and treat $\mathcal{F}$ as a free parameter.
-Our fitting is a rather naive analysis because the parameters such as hydrodynamics, the optical depth $\tau$, etc., are not included as the degrees of freedom (DOF).
-Hence, the $\chi^2$s here are just for reference whereas the precise $p$-values with the correct DOF are needed for model comparison.

-The delta chi-square $\delta\chi^2$'s in Table~\ref{Tab:chisquare} are obtained by subtracting the $\chi^2$ of \textbf{CDM} from the $\chi^2$ of \textbf{FIC}, \textbf{FDM} and \textbf{F23}.
-Thus, the {\it negative (positive)} sign of $\delta\chi^2$ gives the idea of better (worse) fits to the data comparing with the \textbf{CDM} simulation.
-Although QP changes the 1D flux power spectrum, the $\chi^2$ does not improve significantly.
-From the value of the $\delta\chi^2$, the mass range $10^{-22}\leq m_{\chi}<2.3\times10^{-21}\ev$ of the FDM is even slightly favored by XQ-100 and BOSS data.
-Only if we compute the $\delta\chi^2$ based on the region $k>0.02\,\mathrm{km^{-1}}\text{s}$, where the QP is important, the FDM with $m_{\chi}<2.3\times10^{-21}\ev$ is slightly less favoured by data.
-Nevertheless, other than the simulation \textbf{F23}, the FDM simulations only suffer a chi-square of less than 2 units from the CDM, which is indeed statistically insignificant.
-Therefore, it is not sufficient to claim that the simulations of \textbf{FIC} and \textbf{FDM} are excluded by BOSS and XQ-100.

-In contrast, the total chi-square of the simulation \textbf{F23} with respect to the BOSS data is lower than those of other three simulations (\textbf{CDM}, \textbf{FIC} and \textbf{FDM}), because of the intense suppression at small scales arising from QP.
-Even if we add the contribution from both BOSS and XQ-100, the simulation \textbf{F23} is still favored because of the larger weight of BOSS than XQ-100.
-Therefore, in the level of N-body simulation without hydrodynamics, the BOSS data alone cannot provide a conclusive statement for the simulation \textbf{F23}.
-On the other hand, by considering the total chi-square with respect to the data only in the small-scale region $k>0.02\,\mathrm{km^{-1}}\,\text{s}$, the FDM with mass $m_\chi=2.5\times10^{-23}\ev$ is strongly disfavoured by Lyman-alpha forest.

 Finally, it is clear that a full investigation of hydrodynamic simulations with the QP is necessary to robustly constrain the mass region of FDM.